KFreon/MAUIExampleWithEFCore/README.md

 # MAUIExampleWithEFCore
 My attempt to demo a production ready MAUI Android app with EFCore, popups, etc

+# Features
+- MVVM
+- Familiar patterns (DI, etc)
+- Data persistence
+- Standard configuration setup (appsettings.json)
+- Popups

 # Popups
 I'm using the [Maui Toolkit Popup](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/views/popup) to handle popups.
 There's some magic to more easily show, hide, and configure them.

 # Dependency Injection
 It feels a bit crazy, but I'm using the Microsoft DI and `appsettings.json` configuration.